FabienArcellier/oautom/README.md

 It's not designed to use in production environment :

-* this workflow engine is not safe because all the state has been store `in-memory`
+* this workflow engine is not safe because all the state are stored `in-memory`
-* this workflow engine does not support execution concurrency
+* this workflow engine does not support `Flow` execution concurrency
-* this workflow engine does not support `Vect` parameter
+* this workflow engine does not support to give parameter to an execution
-* this workflow engine does not implement variable forwarding
+* this workflow engine does not implement variable forwarding between execution step
 * this workflow engine does not implement dag integrity checking

 if you are looking for a mature workflow engine, you should take a look to